Configuring the SVMP Server Components

 To use x.509 PKI certificate based authentication:

-1. Ensure the server is configured to use TLS encryption.
+- Ensure the server is configured to use TLS encryption.
 See above.

-2. In the Overseer’s config file, set authentication_type to “certificate”.
+- In the Overseer’s config file, set

-5. Install client certs signed by that CA on the client devices (instructions for Android clients can be found on the Google support site).
+to the path of the certificate authority public cert used to sign the client certificates. - Install client certs signed by that CA on the client devices (instructions for Android clients can be found on the Google support site).

 The default authentication logic when using certificates is to match the username field from the user certificate offered against the server’s user database.